TrackLuupO/course-enrollment-app/README.md

-# Course Enrollment App
+# Course Enrollment App – SchoolTry assessment

 Welcome!
 This project is a **full-stack course enrollment application** that helps manage students, courses, and enrollments efficiently.
 It has a **Python backend (FastAPI + SQLAlchemy + SQLite)**, a **Vue 3 frontend**, and an optional GenAI feature for generating study tips.

-Whether you're a beginner looking to learn full-stack development or an advanced developer wanting a clean, production-ready example, this guide will help you get the project running end-to-end.

 ---